brageon/biwa/README.md

-# BIWA: Beneficial Inference Worldview Abstraction
+# BIWA: Beneficial Impact Worldview Abstraction

 BIWA is a framework for ethical and predictive decision modeling using **ontological nodes**.
 Built for scientists, strategists, system architects, and institutional designers.